Our Horses and Horseback Riding

 Experienced, Well Trained Horses

 Our horses are very experienced and well trained.
 They have been exposed to riding in the wild around all types of game and cattle and in all kinds of weather.
-They are all capable of hard work and can step up when asked.
-We will teach, or remind you, of their basic care and behavior so you will understand how to ride safely during your stay at Concho Hills.
+Unlike arena or stable horses, our horses live among predators and cattle and act and react accordingly.

 Experience Not Necessary

 Don’t ride?
 Don’t worry!
-If you’ve a mind to, we have the staff and ability to teach the basics of western riding.
+If you’ve a mind to, we have the ability to teach the basics of western riding.
 Sometimes being a beginner to western reinsman riding gives one an advantage compared to others trained in a different riding style.
 Riding is a skill and it takes time, practice, and some physical ability to become competent.
-So give yourself some time to be comfortable and safe in the saddle.
+So give yourself some time when booking your stay to be comfortable and safe in the saddle.

 Ridin’ the Range